 His voice has sounded like our dad’s on the phone for the last ten years.
 He steps out with his skin smelling of aftershave and his lower scalp smooth.
 I just want to hold him in close embrace, and I do.
 In the morning his Charlie uniform will be pressed and pristine, all hardware and notions in place without error, the tie clipped to his breast, the collar starched, carrying his clean cover in his hand as he waves and closes the door.

-The night prior we were landing lines back and forth from the random movies we grew up with: Jack Lemmon and Tony Curtis in The Great Race (go watch NOW, by the way) and Jerry Lewis.
+The night prior we were landing lines back and forth from the random movies we grew up with: Jack Lemmon and Tony Curtis in The Great Race and Jerry Lewis.
 The theatrical production of Peter Pan with Mary Martin.
 It is our mother’s fault we are so oddly familiar with 60’s film.
 Hello Dolly, My Fair Lady.
 It is something she still loves to witness–the quick banter that streams back and forth as if we are back in time twenty, no, thiry years.

 When he was in boot camp, 2002, he stood east at attention toward the Atlantic coast and sang happy birthday to me, his older sister he admired, and then wrote me a letter telling me he did so.
-He bought me diamonds at Christmas.
+Two years later that same weekend would hold very different memories for him.

 I learned when we were teenagers that I could no longer pin him, straddled, and hold him down–tickling his ribs with one hand and holding his hands with my knees until he screamed, and then spitting in his open mouth.
 Older sisters are cruel until they stand in the shadow of younger brothers who grow taller, that’s for sure.
 But as we solidified our friendship in high school he still loved Star Wars, Die Hard, Rocky, and all the others; always jumping and skate boarding and wrestling and joking and running.
-For my 16th birthday he gifted me the Rocky soundtrack–one of the best I’ve ever received.
-The kid knows me.
+For my 16th birthday he gifted me the Rocky soundtrack.

 Now, 15 years after signing the contract, he is in formation at Quantico with his wife looking on in pride, his children reaching out their tiny, eager fingers to him to be picked up, and he is honored for all of his youthful adulthood that has been dedicated.
 He holds his wife close and tenderly kisses his son with the same care he cleans and loads his weapon.
 And his voice is singular and sure, just as it should be after all these years, directing troops under his guidance.
 He has lost comrades in combat, he has lost his mentor after returning State-side.
 My dad cries proud to see his son.
 My eyes choke.
 I always see my brother as sixteen and silly in high school, and yet here he is a man, and I am more proud of the boy that I grew up with than I can ever even say.